-- A. For development within the Hillside Development Areas, the height of structures shall be determined by the following four (4) sub-sections and not by the zoning district regulations that apply to lots or parcels outside the Hillside Development Area. - The height of a building or structure is limited to a twenty-four (24) foot imaginary plane that parallels the existing pre-development natural grade, as measured vertically from any point under the building (see FIGURE 5).
-The subterranean portion of the structure is not included in the total height calculation provided that at least half (1/2) of the volume of the subterranean portion of the structure is below natural grade. - 2.
-In the case where the natural grade has been cut and is not restored back against the building, no exposed face in any vertical plane shall exceed a twenty-four (24') foot height measured from the lowest, finished grade.
+- i.
+The height of a primary building or primary structure is limited to a twenty-four (24) foot imaginary plane that parallels the existing predevelopment natural grade, as measured vertically from any point under the building (see FIGURE 5).
+The subterranean portion of the structure is not included in the total height calculation provided that at least half (1/2) of the volume of the subterranean portion of the structure is below natural grade. - In the case where the natural grade has been cut and is not restored back against the building, no exposed face in any vertical plane shall